Tutankhamun Sling Tutorial I

 In order to make the instructions easier to understand, I have simplified the design somewhat.
 This pouch contains only 20 warps, whereas my best estimate of the original is 48 warps.
 I have left out the stripe of contrasting color, and have used a thick linen rug warp.
 The size of pouch that is made from these instructions is smaller than most sling pouches, but is just about right for Roman-like lead ammunition.
 At the bottom of the page are directions for making a sling close to the original Tut sling.

-About 100ft of 8/6 linen rug warp.
+Materials: About 100ft of 8/6 linen rug warp.

-A pair of scissors or a sharp knife.
+Tools: A pair of scissors or a sharp knife.

 A needle with an eye large enough to accommodate the rug warp.